operator-framework/community-operators/docs/using-scripts.md

 You can either provide an Kubernetes cluster as a testbed via `KUBECONFIG` or `~/.kube/confg` or the Makefile will install a `minikube` cluster for you.
 Once successfully deployed this test will run the `scorecard` test of the Operator-SDK for you.

-For this type of test, additionally the following Options exist:
+For this type of test, additionally the following options exist:

 ` VM_DRIVER ` - VM_DRIVER flag passed to `minikube` in case no existing cluster was supplied.
 Default is determined by your `minikube` install.

-` CLEAN_MODE ` - selection of `NORMAL`, `NONE` and `FORCE`.
+` CLEAN_MODE ` - any of `NORMAL`, `NONE` and `FORCE`.
 As the test installs OLM components in your Kubernetes cluster this controls the clean up of those.
 In `NORMAL` clean up will happen if no errors occured.
 When set to `NONE` clean up is ommitted, when set to `FORCE` clean up will always be done.
 Default is `NORMAL`.

+` INSTALL_MODE ` - any of `OwnNamespace`, `SingleNamespace`, `AllNamespaces`. this controls the installation mode of the Operator and should be set according to what your Operator states as supported in the `installModes` section of the CSV.
+Default is `SingleNamepsace`.

 Example, run from the top-level directory of this repository: